-Table 1: Images of Moon taken on different dates along with rise and setting times.
-In all pictures, west is top and east is down.
-However, depending what time of the day the image is taken (and hence if the Moon is in western or eastern sky), the brighter part of the Moon may be visible upward or downward, or slightly rotated.
+Table 1 Images of the Moon taken on different dates along with rise and setting times.
+In all pictures,west is top and east is down.
+Depending on the time and the position of the Moon in the sky, the actualappearance may be different from what is shown above.